 - Stay off the alcohol the night before and if Caffeine affects you, forego the morning coffee.

-Your personal dive training:
+Take into account your personal dive training:

 - Stick to dives within your actual abilities and experience.
 You have a “skill level”, you extend this skill level gradually while gaining experience.